 Another option is to marinate meats before cooking.
 Marinating has other great benefits too: "Marinades add flavor to the foods you are going to grill," Beauvais says.
 "And also keep it from drying out."

-Smithson says the basic building blocks of a marinade include herbs, spices and acid; and many also include oils like grapeseed, virgin olive or sunflower that can be heated to a high temperature without smoking.
+Smithson says the basic building blocks of a marinade include herbs, spices and acid; and many also include oils such as grapeseed, virgin olive or sunflower that can be heated to a high temperature without smoking.
 Beauvais says some marinades add sweet ingredients to promote caramelization.
-Jimenez says when creating a marinade consider using herbs such as turmeric and rosemary, which have been shown to reduce the formation of HCAs.
+When creating a marinade, Jimenez says to consider using herbs such as turmeric and rosemary, which have been shown to reduce the formation of HCAs.

 Basic All-Purpose Marinade Recipe